YousefElbrolosy/TheLastOfUs/README.md

 zombies.
 The objective of the game for the player is to survive as long as it takes in order to cure a sufficient number of zombies enough to build a community to survive the apocalypse.

-This Object Oriented Programming project was divided to 3 Milestones
+This Object Oriented Programming project was divided to 3 Milestones  <br />

-Milestone 1: Creating the skeleton (Hierarchy and Classes) Milestone 2: Implementing the Game Logic
+Milestone 1: Creating the skeleton (Hierarchy and Classes) <br />
+Milestone 2: Implementing the Game Logic <br />
-Milestone 3: Implementing the GUI (by JavaFx)
+Milestone 3: Implementing the GUI (by JavaFx) <br />

-Note:
+Note:<br />
-In order to run the file, you might need to have installed JavaFx manually on your computer, though I have added the Jar files anyway
+In order to run the Main.java file, you might need to have installed JavaFx manually on your computer, though I have added the Jar files anyway <br />